milkbottledude/Kaggle-Insurance_Machine_Learning/README.md

 In the 'Marital Status' column, there are 18529 NaN values, which sounds like alot but only makes up 0.015 (1.5%) of the total training dataset.
 To fix this, i will just replace all with 'unknown' to play it safe as im not confident the nan values follow the mode.
 I might change this to mode later on for experimenting and see if it increases the accuracy score of the model.
 Sticking with the safe option for now.

 ## Version 6: Number of Dependents
+Gonna fillnan with the mean for this, it doesnt matter much anyway as both the mean and median are 2.0 when rounded off to 1dp.

 ## Version 7: Occupation
+This column shows whether one is employed, unemployed, or self-employed.
+Employment is a big factor in the cost of insurance for many reasons.
+For example, your route to work may be a dangerous one so car and life insurance may be more expensive, or your insurance comes from your company meaning cheaper costs as you are buying as part of a bulk purchase of insurance with other employees.
+Overall, employment tends to result in cheaper insurance premiums, especially since its a sign of responsibility in risk assessment in the eyes of insurance companies.
+I will fillnan with the mode as of now, but i may completely remove this column in a future column as a large proportion of data is missing (30%), even though its an important factor.

 ## Version 8: Health Score
+With a reasonably normal distribution, this would do well with a mean fillnan. median works too, both values are very close to each other

 ## Version 9: Previous Claims